ebekkers/FIGURE/README.md

 The <ins>f</ins>ull set of variations by combination of **both color bias and global transformations**.
 This variant tests the ability to disentangle **shape, texture, and absolute position** when learning representations.

-## Motion Classification

-- **FIGURE-Motion-B**: The base **motion classification** dataset.
-Figures are classified based on **motion sequences**, which are represented as **ordered shape frames evolving over time**.
-No color bias or global transformations are applied.

-- **FIGURE-Motion-CB**: A motion classification dataset where specific motion patterns (e.g., waving or dancing) are associated with a **color bias during training**.
-At test time, these color associations are flipped to evaluate **texture-agnostic motion recognition**.

-- **FIGURE-Motion-PI**: A motion classification dataset with **global transformations**, where each figure undergoes **random SE(2) transformations** at every timestep.
-This tests whether models can recognize motion patterns **independent of absolute position and orientation**.

-- **FIGURE-Motion-F**: The most challenging variant, combining **color bias and global transformations in motion sequences**.
-It evaluates the ability of models to learn **robust, shape-based motion representations** that are invariant to both texture and position.

 FIGURE provides a **controlled and flexible testbed** for studying **equivariance, invariance, and generalization** in deep learning models.
 Future extensions may introduce additional **motion complexity, 3D representations, and real-world domain adaptation**.

 ## License